kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Enable Azure Security Center.
 - [ ] Create and configure an Azure Monitor alert rule.
-- [x] Create an Azure Service Health alert.
+- [ ] Create an Azure Service Health alert.
-- [x] Create and configure an action group.
+- [ ] Create and configure an action group.

 ### You have recently created a web application for your company.
-You have been tasked with making sure that a summary of the exceptions that transpire in the application is automatically sent to Microsoft Teams on a daily basis.
+You have been tasked with making sure that a summary of the e ceptions that transpire in the application is automatically sent to Microsoft Teams on a daily basis.
 Which of the following Azure services should you use?

 ![Question 554](images/question554.jpg)

-- [x] Box 1: Azure Logic Apps.
-Box 2: Azure Application Insights.
+- [ ] Bo  1: Azure Logic Apps.
+Bo  2: Azure Application Insights.
-- [ ] Box 1: Azure Application Insights.
-Box 2: Azure Logic Apps.
+- [ ] Bo  1: Azure Application Insights.
+Bo  2: Azure Logic Apps.
-- [ ] Box 1: Azure DevOps Project.
-Box 2: Azure Pipelines.
+- [ ] Bo  1: Azure DevOps Project.
+Bo  2: Azure Pipelines.
-- [ ] Box 1: Azure Logic Apps.
-Box 2: Azure Application Insights.
+- [ ] Bo  1: Azure Logic Apps.
+Bo  2: Azure Application Insights.

 ### You are preparing to deploy an Azure resource group via Terraform.
 To achieve your goal, you have to install the necessary frameworks.
 Which of the following are the frameworks you should use?

 ![Question 555](images/question555.jpg)

-- [ ] Box 1: Vault.
-Box 2: Terratest.
+- [ ] Bo  1: Vault.
+Bo  2: Terratest.
-- [ ] Box 1: Yeoman.
-Box 2: Tiller.
+- [ ] Bo  1: Yeoman.
+Bo  2: Tiller.
-- [x] Box 1: Yeoman.
-Box 2: Terratest.
+- [ ] Bo  1: Yeoman.
+Bo  2: Terratest.
-- [ ] Box 1: Terratest.
-Box 2: Yeoman.
+- [ ] Bo  1: Terratest.
+Bo  2: Yeoman.

 ### You have an on-premises Bitbucket Server with a firewall configured to block inbound Internet traffic.
 The server is used for Git-based source control.
 You intend to manage the build and release processes using Azure DevOps.
 This plan requires you to integrate Azure DevOps and Bitbucket.
 Which of the following will allow for this integration?

 ![Question 556](images/question556.jpg)

-- [ ] Box 1: A Microsoft-hosted agent.
-Box 2: Service hooks.
+- [ ] Bo  1: A Microsoft-hosted agent.
+Bo  2: Service hooks.
-- [ ] Box 1: Service hooks.
-Box 2: A Microsoft-hosted agent.
+- [ ] Bo  1: Service hooks.
+Bo  2: A Microsoft-hosted agent.
-- [ ] Box 1: Service hooks.
-Box 2: A Microsoft-hosted agent.
+- [ ] Bo  1: Service hooks.
+Bo  2: A Microsoft-hosted agent.
-- [x] Box 1: A self-hosted agent.
-Box 2: An External Git service connection.
+- [ ] Bo  1: A self-hosted agent.
+Bo  2: An E ternal Git service connection.

 ### You are in the process of building a mobile app aimed at Android and iOS devices.
 All work items and release cycles are managed via Azure DevOps.
 You want to make sure that crash reports for issue analysis is collected, and that beta releases are distributed to your testers.
 Also, you want to ensure that user feedback on the functionality of new apps is received.
 Which of the following must be part of your solution?

-- [x] The Microsoft Test & Feedback extension.
+- [ ] The Microsoft Test & Feedback e tension.
 - [ ] OWASP ZAP.
 - [ ] TFS Integration Platform.
 - [ ] Code Style.